r4t1n/rlight/README.md

 ## Features
 - Percent based brightness controls
-- Increment or decrement brightness with "+" or "_" operators
+- Increment or decrement brightness with "+" and "_" operators
 - List all backlight devices
-- Set default backlight device (working on it ;3)
+- Set a default backlight device

 ## Usage
 ```